 They’re ugly and sometimes dangerous…

 Actinic keratoses (AKs) are small, red, rough, scaly, flat spots that feel like dry skin patches…almost like sand paper.
 They occur on sun-exposed areas, such as the nose, ears, face, chest, forearms, and back of the hands.
+At Total Dermatology, we strive to deliver the best treatments for actinic keratosis Irvine has to offer.
 Common terms include AK, AKs, solar keratosis or precancers.

 Anywhere from 5%-10% of AKs can potentially go on to become skin cancers.
 It is not possible to tell which ones will do this.
 Some AKs will never develop into anything else.
 Some AKs go away without treatment.